Brookings station

-The Chicago and Northwestern Railroad Depot was built by the Chicago and Northwestern Railroad (C&NW) in the early 1900s.
+The Chicago and North Western Railway Depot was built by the Chicago and North Western Railway (C&NW) in the early 1900s.
 It is located at the south end of the business district in Brookings, South Dakota.
 The building is a rectangular single-story brick patternbook style building with some classical features.

 The C&NW first entered Brookings in 1879.
 The depot opened February 1, 1905 and functioned as a passenger station until 1960.

 The depot was listed in the National Register of Historic Places because of its architecture and also because of its association with the development of Brookings.